ShelterPetsCNFT/ShelterPetsCNFT/README.md

    <br />

-   NFTMAKERUPLOADER - program to upload and generate nft set for nftmaker pro
+   CardanoNFTGenerator - program to upload and generate nft set for nftmaker pro